-SPF is a estimate of how much protection your skin will get from those nasty UVB rays, the kind of radiation from the sun which causes sunburn and permanent skin damage.
+SPF is an estimate of how much protection your skin will get from those nasty UVB rays, the kind of radiation from the sun which causes sunburn and permanent skin damage.

 The EWG suggest an SPF between 15-50, depending on your own skin color, and to not go over SPF 50.
 The FDA has stated that products with SPF over 60 can be potentially ‘misleading.’ (source)

-You see them listed everywhere from diets products to skincare products and in lotions and body washes.
+You see antioxidants listed as ingredients everywhere from diet products to skincare products, from lotions to body washes.